ministryofjustice/itpolicycontent/content/confluence/enterprise/patching.md

 ### Legacy contracts

-Where a commercial contract already exists, but is not compatible with this policy, then this patching policy must come into effect at the first renewal of the commercial contract after the first publication date of this patching policy (December 2017).
+Where a commercial contract already exists, but is not compatible with this policy, then this patching policy must come into effect at the first renewal of the commercial contract after the first publication date of this patching policy (January 2018).

 <table border='1'>
 <tr>
-<td>This policy is dated December 2017, and is an update of the Patching Policy, v1.0, May 2015.<br/>
+<td>This policy is dated January 2018.<br/>
 To provide feedback on this document, please contact us: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=patching">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>